bevyengine/rfcs/rfcs/45-stageless.md

 ### Exclusive systems

 As much as everyone loves to see systems running in parallel, sometimes a little `&mut World` is necessary.
-Previous versions of Bevy treated these "exclusive" systems as a different animal.
+Previous versions of Bevy treated these "exclusive" systems as a separate concept, with their own set of types and traits.
 They couldn't have `Local` params and could only be inserted at specific points in a frame.

 That is no longer the case.